 Make this year the best yet with this Easy 5 Step Process for Goal Setting.
-Learn the important tips for setting goals that actually work!
+Learn the important steps for SMART goal setting that actually works!

 Easy 5 Step Process for Goal Setting

-It’s best if you can determine your priorities and then start setting goals that align with those priorities.
-For example if your priority is more family time, then your goal might be “working no more than 20 hours a week”.
+It’s best to determine your priorities and then start setting goals that align with those priorities.
+For example, if your priority is more family time, then your goal might be “working no more than 20 hours a week”.

 1. Set goals that motivate you